e-h-dev/floral_design/README.md

 ## Colour Scheme

 I designed my colour scheme, based on the Floral Design logo.
-The design I received from my client, this logo was previously used by my client for advertising and other business needs.
-Based on the colour of the logo I have designed the website.
+I received the design from my client, this logo was previously used by my client for advertising and other business needs.
+I designed the website ased on the colour of the logo.
 The pink colour gives users the feeling, they are visiting a sophisticated flower e-commerce site.
-The grey colour has a pink undertone which matches well the main pink colour of the logo.
+The grey colour has a pink undertone which complements the main pink colour of the logo.

 - I have used `#e6423d` for the most header and nav texts of the web pages.
 - I have used `#806161` for side texts and paragraphs.